 This special health report provides in-depth information on depression and bipolar disorder, including treatment options such as medication, therapy, exercise, and newer approaches like transcranial magnetic stimulation.
 You’ll also learn about the biology of depression and bipolar disorder, and will find a special section with practical tips for overcoming treatment hurdles and getting the best treatment.

-Prepared by the editors of Harvard Health Publications in collaboration with Michael Craig Miller, M.D., Assistant Professor of Psychiatry, Harvard Medical School.
+Prepared by the editors of Harvard Health Publishing in collaboration with Michael Craig Miller, M.D., Assistant Professor of Psychiatry, Harvard Medical School.
 49 pages.
 (2017)

 - What is depression?